*Slightly* Decoded: Counting Macros

 “Macros” are simply macronutrients.
 The three primary macronutrients that make up the diet are Carbohydrates, Fats, and Proteins.
 The human body requires all three at certain levels in order to maintain proper function.
 However, there is increasing evidence that adjusting the ratios consumed can aide in achieving fitness and composition goals.

-What does “counting macros” mean?
+What does counting macros mean?

+Counting macros is different from calorie counting whereas in calorie counting, the amount of kcals (kilocalories, the unit of energy that is used for food) consumed are kept track of.
 Calorie counting is used to lose weight, gain weight, and also maintain weight.
 This very generic kind of nutritional tracking has been popularly used for decades.
 Counting macros differs from counting calories where the types of calories consumed are tracked.
 Counting macros is often combined with counting calories, or can be used independently.

 Why do people count macros?